Generic selectors

 The Sun.
-Movement and constellations
+Motion and constellations

 The Sun, our nearest star, is a gigantic sphere of hot plasma that radiates light and heat in all directions.
 It is the center of our solar system and provides life and energy to all the planets that orbit it, including Earth.